Rameshbm96/Composio_github_integration/README.md

 ### 5. Running Tests
 You can run the tests using the following command:

-- To run in chrome browser in headed mode
+- To run in chrome browser
     - npx playwright test --project chromium

-- To run test in multiple browser in headed mode
+- To run test in multiple browser
     - npx playwright test

 ### 6. View Test Results